coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 struck by the *energy drain* spell.
 Each negative level bestowed grants the wielder 5 temporary hit points.
 One day after being struck, the subject must make a Fortitude save (DC 25) for each negative level or lose a level.
-If this sword's power causes a character to have negative levels at least equal to his or her current level, the character is instantly slain and the wielder gains an additional 10 temporary hit points.
+If this sword’s power causes a character to have negative levels at least equal to his or her current level, the character is instantly slain and the wielder gains an additional 10 temporary hit points.
 Temporary hit points gained from this weapon last for a maximum